-According to geologists, the Nevado del Ruiz has only erupted ten times in the last 10,000 years, but it is regarded as “very dangerous” by volcanologists, and the impact zone of an eventual eruption could extend for miles, triggering more mudflows, as much of the mountain’s ice cap has remained intact throughout the centuries.
+According to geologists, the Nevado del Ruíz ha erupted 10 times in the last 10.000 years, but is regarded as “very dangerous” by volcanologists, and the impact zone of an eventual eruption could extend for along the Magdalena River valler, triggering mudflows, as much of the mountain’s ice cap has remained intact throughout centuries.

 Another of the main objectives of the EcoAndes team is to help subsistence farmers make better use of their land, since the soil tends to be rocky and covered with dense natural vegetation.
-In addition to offering local campesinos advice on what to plant, they urge them to preserve the local flora, which includes rare endemic plants, like the frailejón, a treelike, hairy-leafed Espeletia, and others which form part of the food cycle for such endangered animals as the oso de anteojos or spectacled bear and the Andean condor, which has returned to the area, thanks to the efforts of environmental groups.
+In addition to offering subsistence farmers advice on what to plant, the NGO educates to preserve local flora, which includes rare endemic plants such as the frailejón, a treelike, hairy-leafed Espeletia, and others which form part of the food cycle for endangered animals as the Oso de Anteojos – Spectacled Bear – and the Andean condor, which has returned to the area, thanks to conservation efforts of environmental groups.

 They also teach the children and their parents about the importance of protecting local streams and lagoons, which suffer from contamination partly caused by tourism and are also affected by climate change as glaciers retreat some 25 meters, or 80 feet, each year.
 The Nevado del Ruiz is a harsh environment for these small farmers who cultivate potatoes and yams.
 Sunlight is scarce and the climate at this altitude unforgiving to their crops.